aguspe/JobListApp/README.md

-# QnApp
+# Job list app
-Q &amp; A app build with the mern stack
+Job list app build for the frameworks exam by Agustin Pequeno